azatot/Description_Insertion_proj/README.md

 # Description_Insertion_proj
 One-click paste plugin for products descriptions exclusively for AKS products.

+To see its functionality - just open file "EditProduct.html" in browser.
+Plugin will append in top right corner.
+Absolutely all functionality is in desc-in-use.js file.
+(JS written in ES5-ES6 only)

 This plugin works as a "Snippet" in Chrome Dev tools.
 But there is one "step-by-step" way to easy-using:

     1. In Chrome Extensions site you need to find "Inject Code" ext. and install it to your browser;